opensearch-project/documentation-website/_observing-your-data/ad/index.md

    - (Optional) For **Data filter**, filter the index you chose as the data source.
 From the **Data filter** menu, choose **Add data filter**, and then design your filter query by selecting **Field**, **Operator**, and **Value**, or choose **Use query DSL** and add your own JSON filter query.
 Only a [Boolean query]({{site.url}}{{site.baseurl}}/query-dsl/compound/bool/) is supported for query domain-specific language (DSL).

 #### Example filter using query DSL
-   The query is designed to match documents that have specific values in the urlPath.keyword field.
-Specifically, it will match documents where the urlPath.keyword field is equal to one of the following values:
+The query is designed to retrieve documents where the `urlPath.keyword` field matches one of the following specified values:

    - /domain/{id}/short
    - /sub_dir/{id}/short
    - /abcd/123/{id}/xyz